7 + 1 Insects That Eat Spiders and Their Pictures

 A Promachus bastardii robber fly poised on a twig.
 Its muscular, dark thorax, black eyes encircled by tan facial bristles, sharp spines on all six legs, and conspicuous white bristles on the final section of its black and grey belly are all features of this animal.

-The strong, sharp beak that robber flies (family Asilidae) employ to stab their food, including spiders, is visible in this close-up photo.
+This close-up photo shows the strong, sharp beak that robber flies (family Asilidae) use to stab their food, including spiders.

 3. Tarantulas